-Continued Percentage of Payment

-Performance Required by Municipal

-of Financial Corporation, County,
+Continued Performance Required of Financial Number of Months Percentage of Payment by Municipal Corporation, County,

 Supervisor Number of Months or Township

 Yes 25 to 30 20

 Yes 31 to 36 50

 Yes Over 100

-- D. Financial Plan Ohio Revised Code Section 118.06(A) requires that within one hundred twenty days after the first meeting of the commission, the mayor shall submit, to the commission, a detailed financial plan.
+Financial Plan - Ohio Revised Code Section 118.06(A) requires that within one hundred twenty days after the first meeting of the commission, the mayor shall submit, to the commission, a detailed financial plan.
 The financial plan must be approved or amended and approved by the commission and by ordinance or resolution of the legislative authority.
-The financial plan shall include all of the following: - 1.
-A plan to eliminate all fiscal emergency conditions determined to exist pursuant to Ohio Revised Code Section 118.04; - a.
+The financial plan shall include all of the following:

+- 1. A plan to eliminate all fiscal emergency conditions determined to exist pursuant to Ohio Revised Code Section 118.04; - a.
 Satisfy any judgments, past due accounts payable, and all past due and payable payroll and fringe benefits; - b.
 Eliminate the deficits in all deficit funds;